vr0nsky/pagelinks/README.md

 count anchors,internal and external links

-count which pages receime more links
+count which pages receive more links

 create graphical representation of links